 I only have a handful of tips to making this easy homemade chicken and vegetable pot stickers recipe for crunchy Chinese dumplings that are fried and steamed.

 Firstly, let’s talk about the pot sticker dough casings or wrappings or wrappers or whatever you wish to call them.
-Sure, you could save a lot of time by using store-bought dumpling wrappers, but if you’re going to do that, you may as well just buy the frozen pot-stickers, right?
+Sure, you could save some time by using store-bought dumpling wrappers, but if you’re going to do that, you may as well just buy the frozen pot-stickers, right?
 Where’s the fun in that?

 For me, what makes these Chinese pot stickers so delicious and so satisfying is that they’re completely homemade and I have to say that I find the process of making pot stickers from scratch somewhat therapeutic, and even fun when you recruit a dumpling-making partner.